What to See in Ostuni: A Complete Guide Through History and Flavors

 If you feel like doing a food and wine tour, we’ll be happy to recommend, based on your wishes and needs, restaurants, trattorie, and masserie, or typical delicatessens in the area where you can enjoy the best local products.

-• Borgo Antico Bistrot: A venue renowned among residents and tourists for enjoying an aperitif at sunset with a panoramic view of the city.
+• Borgo Antico Bistrot: A well-known spot among locals and tourists to enjoy an aperitif at sunset with a panoramic view of the city.

 • Il Posto Affianco: Located in the heart of the historic center, it offers Mediterranean dishes prepared with fresh ingredients and a selection of local wines.

-• La Vecchia Terrazza: Restaurant with a panoramic terrace that offers a breathtaking view of Ostuni, ideal for a romantic dinner at sunset.
+• La Vecchia Terrazza: Restaurant with a panoramic terrace offering a breathtaking view of Ostuni, ideal for a romantic dinner at sunset.

-• Ristorante Taverna della Gelosia: Located in an enchanting garden, it offers traditional Apulian cuisine dishes with a modern touch, in an intimate atmosphere.
+• Ristorante Taverna della Gelosia: Located in a charming garden, it offers traditional Apulian cuisine dishes with a modern touch, in an intimate atmosphere.

 • Osteria del Tempo Perso: Historic restaurant carved into the rock, with a unique atmosphere and typical Apulian dishes prepared with fresh, local ingredients.

-• Masseria Moroseta: Michelin Guide-awarded restaurant, located in a restored farmhouse, offers zero-kilometer Mediterranean cuisine in an elegant and relaxing setting.
+• Masseria Moroseta: Michelin Guide-awarded restaurant, located in a restored farmhouse, offering zero-kilometer Mediterranean cuisine in an elegant and relaxing setting.

 If you’re thinking of visiting Ostuni and want to live an authentic and stress-free experience, contact us!
 Here at Pugliamare, we can help you organize private tours, day trips, or create a personalized itinerary to discover Puglia, tailor-made just for you.
 Whether it’s a guided visit to the White City, a tasting at a farmhouse, or a custom trip through the sea, villages, and local traditions, we’re here to make your perfect vacation idea come true.